Two coupe glasses, a pink ribbon, and confetti in front of marigold and teal walls

 Kick it off

-Pick the bride, name your party, send your group one link.
+Pick the bride, set the tone, from unhinged to grandma’s coming, and send one link.
 Five minutes, tops.

 Step 02